 In support of responsible consumerism, all our wines are now vegan.
 We embrace change and the privilege and opportunity to work with Nature and the wonderful produce available in our region.
 These fresh, locally grown ingredients allow us to create exquisite wine and food pairings for vegans, flexitarians and frankly all wine and food lovers.

 Among the many sustainable treats in our Tasting Room is our own purified natural mountain water – if you want to take some home, simply bring your own bottle.
 Also in line with the Creation culture of sustainability through innovation is the green garden presently under construction in the Tasting Room.
 This is about bringing ‘good’ or ‘healthy’ dirt inside, encouraging a microbiome of healthy probiotics to improve air quality.

 In Harmony with Nature

 Creation has always been at the forefront of celebrating and preserving our pristine environment.
 We acknowledge the role Mother Earth plays in our success and as custodians of our land we are committed to the conservation and protection of the indigenous flora as well as the precious wildlife on our farm.
 We have pledged our support to the Landmark Foundation and the estate is officially predator friendly.
 We are also honoured to be one of only nine wineries in South Africa to have received EnviroWines accreditation.

-The spirit of sustainability extends to the rustic Voormanshuis, which designed to be in harmony with our pristine surroundings, offers delightful accommodation.
+The spirit of sustainability extends to the rustic Voormanshuis, which is designed to be in harmony with our pristine surroundings, and offers delightful accommodation.
 Among the features appealing to the eco-conscious are sustainably sourced eucalyptus timber, fresh fountain water sourced from the ravine running below and solar power.
-Numerous walking and cycling trails await the energetic while visitors can also participate in our popular Vineyard Walk – a safari on foot to reduce carbon footprint.
+Numerous walking and cycling trails await the energetic while visitors can also participate in our popular Vineyard Walk – a safari on foot to reduce their carbon footprint.